Beyond-Finance/feature_map/README.md

 See the [CodeCov API docs](https://docs.codecov.com/reference/repos_retrieve) for more information about the expected values for these configurations.

+Test coverage statistics can be pulled for a specific commit (e.g. the latest commit on a feature branch) by including the full commit SHA as an argument at the end of this CLI command (e.g. `bin/featuremap test_coverage ae80a927654997be4f48d3dbcd1320083cf22eea`).
+Before running this command please check the [CodeCov dashboard](https://app.codecov.io/) for your application to ensure test coverage statistics have been reported for this commit.

 ### CodeCov API Token Generation

-Running the `bin/featuremap test_coverage` will prompt the user to provided the following two pieces of information:

-* Commit SHA: The full commit SHA value for a commit with coverage statistics recorded in CodeCov.
-Typically this should be the latest commit from the `main` branch in the repo, but it doesn't have to be.
-* CodeCov API Token: An active API access token that can be used to retrieve coverage statistics from the CodeCov account configured in `.feature_map/config.yml` file.
+Running the `bin/featuremap test_coverage` will prompt the user to provide an active CodeCov API access token.
+This token is used to retrieve coverage statistics from the CodeCov account configured in the `.feature_map/config.yml` file.

 Use the following steps to generate a new CodeCov API token: